CrossRef/pdfmark/README.rst

 $ git submodule init

-Then alter your ~/.git/config file - point the "test-data/extended" submodule to your local copy of the pdftestdata repo.
+Then alter your .git/config file (in your pdfmark repo) - point the "test-data/extended" submodule to your local copy of the pdftestdata repo.
 Finally, update the submodules within your pdfmark repo:

 $ git submodule update